English

 Alexandria, Egypt

-The first woman mathematician recorded by history was Hypatia of Alexandria (AD 350–415).
+The first woman mathematician recorded by history was Hypatia of Alexandria (CE 350–415).
 She wrote many works on applied mathematics.
 Because of a political dispute, the Christian community in Alexandria had her stripped publicly and executed.
 Her death is sometimes taken as the end of the era of the Alexandrian Greek mathematics, although work did continue in Athens for another century with figures such as Proclus, Simplicius and Eutocius.[57]
 Although Proclus and Simplicius were more philosophers than mathematicians, their commentaries on earlier works are valuable sources on Greek mathematics.
-The closure of the neo-Platonic Academy of Athens by the emperor Justinian in 529 AD is traditionally held as marking the end of the era of Greek mathematics, although the Greek tradition continued unbroken in the Byzantine empire with mathematicians such as Anthemius of Tralles and Isidore of Miletus, the architects of the Hagia Sophia.[58]
+The closure of the neo-Platonic Academy of Athens by the emperor Justinian in 529 CE is traditionally held as marking the end of the era of Greek mathematics, although the Greek tradition continued unbroken in the Byzantine empire with mathematicians such as Anthemius of Tralles and Isidore of Miletus, the architects of the Hagia Sophia.[58]
 Nevertheless, Byzantine mathematics consisted mostly of commentaries, with little in the way of innovation, and the centers of mathematical innovation were to be found elsewhere by this time.[59]

 505 Jan 1